Skip to content

 Memory in older adults (larger/longer RCTs; mixed outcomes) Larger and longer RCTs found no significant improvement on the primary memory outcome.
 Spermidine was well tolerated.
 Some exploratory signals (e.g., verbal memory, inflammation markers) require confirmation at higher doses.
 JAMA Netw Open, 2022

-Wirth et al., 2022
+Schwarz et al., 2022

 Dose & safety (human) Across human trials, oral spermidine is generally well tolerated at common supplemental doses.
 Mild GI symptoms are the most typical side effects.
 Safety results in larger RCTs were comparable to placebo.
 Schwarz et al., 2018 (tolerability study)